 Direct compensation is the money paid directly by the company to the employee in exchange for their services to the company.
-It can be in the form of hourly wages, set yearly salaries, bonuses, stock options, incentives, or commissions, and is the most commonly recognised form of remuneration.
+It can be in the form of hourly wages, set yearly salaries, bonuses, stock options, incentives, or commissions.
+It is the most commonly recognised form of salary.

 Indirect compensation consists of two components - Indirect financial compensation and non-financial compensation.
 The former covers contractual obligations such as temporary leaves of absence, benefits, and retirements plans.
 Non-financial indirect compensation includes rewards or benefits that don’t affect an employee’s pay, like gift cards, paid parking, travelling concessions, etc.

 Here’s a chart to give you an understanding of an employee’s total compensation and its breakdown.